GreatGameDota/Deepfake-Detection/README.md

 ## Overview

 My final solution was an ensemble of 7 models: 2x Xception and 5x Efficentnet-B1.
 All models are pretrained with similar heads.
 They were all trained in Kaggle kernals using a version of a group of Kaggle datasets made by myself and [Hieu Phung](https://www.kaggle.com/phunghieu) (see below).
-Pretrained Mobilenet was used as face extractor, special thanks to [Shangqiu Li](https://www.kaggle.com/unkownhihi) for sharing this method!
-To balance the data while training I used a simple undersampling technique.
+[Pretrained Mobilenet](https://www.kaggle.com/unkownhihi/mobilenet-face-extractor-helper-code) was used as face extractor (special thanks to [Shangqiu Li](https://www.kaggle.com/unkownhihi) and team for sharing this method!).
+To balance the data while training I used a simple undersampling technique and I randomly sample 1 frame from every video while training.
 All models were trained slightly differently (training dataset version, hidden size, LR, augmentation, etc.).

 ## Model